ahmadabdullah407/Sparkify-ETL-Data-Lakes-Project-Udacity/README.md

 ## Project Template:
 Files used on the project:

--   `etl.py`  reads data from S3, processes that data using Spark, and writes them back to S3
+-   `etl.py`  reads data from S3, processes that data using Spark, and writes them back to S3.
--   `dl.cfg`contains your AWS credentials
+-   `dl.cfg`contains AWS credentials, User will have to add his own credentials.
--   `README.md`  provides discussion on your process and decisions
+-   `README.md`  provides discussion on process and decisions.

 ## Deployment